great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 description: Set up GX Cloud.
 ---

-To get the most out of GX Cloud, you'll need to request a GX Cloud Beta account, generate and record access tokens, set environment variables, and then install and start the GX Cloud agent.
+To get the most out of GX Cloud, you'll need to request a GX Cloud Beta account, generate and record access tokens, set environment variables, and then install and start the GX Agent.

 Currently, the GX Cloud user interface is configured for Snowflake.
 If you don't have a Snowflake Data Source, you won't be able to connect to Data Assets, create Expectation Suites and Expectations, run Validations, or create Checkpoints.